rokopt/spec/papers/plt/2018_APardo_An_Internalist_Approach_to_Correct-by-Construction_Compilers/README.lagda.md

-# Agda formalisation of "An Internalist Approach to Correct-by-Construction Compilers"
+# Fixing Agda formalisation of "An Internalist Approach to Correct-by-Construction Compilers"

 **Authors**